lionelmace/iks-lab/book/connect-to-ibm-cloud.md

-# Connect to your cluster via CLI
+# Connect to IBM Cloud

 In this section, you will use the IBM Cloud CLI to connect to the cluster.

 {% hint style='info' %} IBM Cloud comes with a built-in hosted web shell with all the necessary tools.
-If you prefer to use your own terminal, make sure to perform the [Pre-Requisites](../prepare-prereq). {% endhint %}
+If you prefer to use your own terminal, make sure to perform the [Pre-Requisites](../prepare-prereq.md). {% endhint %}

 # Connect to IBM Cloud using the Cloud Shell